oitsjustjose/Drum-Track-Converter/README.md

 macOS support may come soon - I don't daily drive macOS so it may pose additional problems going forward.
 For now I recommend the CLI approach listed below.

+#### ‼️ Please Note ‼️

+Windows Defender or Smartscreen may flag the executable as malware.
+This is because the executable is not signed, as getting it signed by Microsoft is a considerable expense and time-sink.
+I have no plans of getting this code signed at any point, but the entire project is FOSS so feel free to explore to your heart's delight.

 ### ⌨️ CLI for all operating systems

 For those using the CLI, the installation and usage is: